Need a crash course on Bitcoin layers?

 Stacks

 Stacks is a Bitcoin layer that enables developers to create Bitcoin smart contracts and applications.
-Today, Stacks is home to dozens of different apps, and the blockchain is the largest and fastest-growing Bitcoin layer.
+Today, Stacks is home to dozens of different apps, and the blockchain is the largest application layer in the Bitcoin ecosystem, with $998M in TVL and 150 monthly active developers.

 The Stacks blockchain has its own gas token (STX) that ensures efficient use of network resources and prevents spam.
-Without a token, a Bitcoin layer cannot work as an open, permissionless network.
-As part of that open membership network, Stacks also has its own miners and consensus mechanism.
+Without a token, a Bitcoin layer cannot operate as an open, permissionless network.
+As part of Stacks’ open membership network, the network also has its own miners and consensus mechanism.

-Stacks is the largest and fastest-growing Bitcoin layer.
+Stacks is the largest application layer on Bitcoin.

 Stacks’ relationship with Bitcoin doesn’t end there.
-Clarity, the programming language used in Stacks, can read and react to changes in Bitcoin’s global state, and the STX token itself can generate BTC yield for users who choose to lock up their STX to secure the network.
-And coming later in 2024, Stacks will launch sBTC, a decentralized 1:1 Bitcoin-backed asset, alongside the Nakamoto release, which will bring Bitcoin finality to Stacks as well as faster blocks.
+Clarity, the smart contract programming language used in Stacks, can read and react to changes in Bitcoin’s global state, and the STX token itself generates BTC yield for users who choose to lock up their STX to secure the network.
+And coming later in 2024, Stacks will launch sBTC, a decentralized 1:1 Bitcoin-backed asset.

-Stacks enables apps and businesses to be built in the Bitcoin ecosystem while maintaining and protecting the core ethos of Bitcoin: decentralization and open access to all.
+Stacks enables apps and businesses to be built in the Bitcoin ecosystem while maintaining and protecting the core ethos of Bitcoin: decentralization and open access to everyone.

 Lightning Network

-The Lightning Network enables users to create payment channels, within which they can make an unlimited number of near-instant transactions at a fraction of what it would cost to make such transactions directly on Bitcoin.
+The Lightning Network enables users to create payment channels, within which they can make an unlimited number of near-instant transactions at a fraction of what it would cost directly on Bitcoin.
 Lightning is able to reduce transaction costs because BTC transactions on Lightning do not trigger transactions on the Bitcoin chain until the Lightning channel closes, and all BTC transactions are processed at once.

 Lightning scales Bitcoin payments, bringing us closer to global adoption.

 Importantly, Lightning is not a blockchain, and there is no global state or ledger of transactions that occur on a Lightning channel.
 The protocol does not support smart contracts and focuses on delivering scalable payments infrastructure.
 In 2022, Lightning also proposed Taproot Assets, which enables other assets (fungible and non-fungible) to be represented on the Bitcoin blockchain as well as enable two types of transfers (swaps and sends) for those assets.
-As of October 2023, Taproot Assets is now in alpha on mainnet, so devs can start building with this new protocol today.
+As of July 2024, Taproot Assets are live on mainnet.

 Ordinals

-Ordinals enable users to inscribe data on Bitcoin, effecticaly creating Bitcoin-native NFTs.
+Ordinals enable users to inscribe data on Bitcoin, effectively creating Bitcoin-native NFTs.
 Ordinals were launched on Bitcoin mainnet on January 21, 2023, and since then, they’ve taken Bitcoin by storm.
-To date, users have paid $110M+ to inscribe 43M+ ordinals, and there are days when ordinals accounts for 85% of the activity on Bitcoin.
+To date, users have paid $460M+ to inscribe 70M+ ordinals.

 Ordinals enable users to inscribe data on Bitcoin, effectively creating Bitcoin-native NFTs.

 Ordinals are based on ordinal theory, a convention to individually number every single satoshi (1/100M of a Bitcoin, the smallest transferable unit of Bitcoin), and the ability to inscribe arbitrary data on a particular satoshi.
 The ordinal theory convention (which sat corresponds to which number) is only valuable to the degree that people accept the convention.
-So far, the convention has seen a lot of acceptance (see the traction stats above), and people have been able to inscribe all types of data on Bitcoin.
+So far, the convention has seen a lot of acceptance, and people have been able to inscribe all types of data on Bitcoin.

-In less than a year, users have inscribed everything from art (Bitcoin-native NFTs) to websites (ordinals can reference and build off other ordinals) to the entire video game DOOM.
+Since launch, users have inscribed everything from art (Bitcoin-native NFTs) to websites (ordinals can reference and build off other ordinals) to the entire video game DOOM.
 The protocol is still young, and devs are figuring out how best to build with it.
-One metaprotocol that is gaining traction on top of ordinals is BRC-20, a standard to create fungible tokens on Bitcoin.
+One metaprotocol that is gaining traction on top of ordinals is BRC-20, a standard to create fungible tokens on Bitcoin, and Runes an alternative to BRC-20.

 Ordinals are a way to put more data on Bitcoin, making the blockchain a richer database with more possibilities for devs to innovate and build on.